API

 5. Click on the + symbol below that step and select the Shopify Update Order Notes Action.
 This action will only add the preferred text and will not override any existing order notes on the order.

-7. After doing a test, you can view the Logs to view the response from OpenWeatherMap with the debug logging enabled.
+7. After a test, you can view the Variables Available to view the response from OpenWeatherMap with the debug logging enabled.

-8. By viewing the response, you can figure out the variable to use for the later steps in the workflow.
+8. By viewing the Variables Available, you can figure out the variable to use for the later steps in the workflow.

 9. In the Shopify Update Order Notes Action, fill out the following:

-To create a custom variable, you can click on the plus sign icon next in Settings for that particular API step.
-Then, click on Copy key.
+To create a custom variable, click on the plus sign icon next in Settings for that particular API step.
+Then, click on the Copy key.

 An example of a custom variable is: {{api.feels_like}}